 Ethical principles are an integral part of a scientific education.
 Accepted international conventions must be respected during research and all scientific work whether it be a project, a lecture, a thesis, or a report must be documented.
 In particular, every external source of information (articles, lectures, web pages, etc.) must be correctly cited.
-The detection of plagiarised content in any assignment will lead to a disciplinary process carried out by provost's office (Rectorat) of the university of Fribourg.
+The detection of plagiarised content in any assignment will lead to a disciplinary process carried out by the rectorate of the University of Fribourg.
 Plagiarism will have serious consequences for the student, including the dismissal from the MScSoft programme and exclusion from the University of Fribourg.